iamviqar/go-design-patterns/README.md

 - Real-world use cases and benefits
 - Go-specific implementation details

-Click on the README links above to learn about each specific pattern implementation.
+Click on the pattern folder links above to explore each specific pattern implementation.

 ## Requirements